(315530) 2008 AP129

-' (provisional designation ') is a trans-Neptunian object and possibly a cubewano from the outermost regions of the Solar System, approximately 480 kilometers in diameter.
+' is a trans-Neptunian object and possibly a cubewano from the outermost regions of the Solar System, approximately 480 kilometers in diameter.
 It was discovered on 11 January 2008, by American Michael E. Brown and Megan Schwamb at Palomar Observatory in California.

 Description

 orbits the Sun at a distance of 35.8–47.5 AU once every 267 years and 11 months (98,249 days; semi-major axis of 41.70 AU).
 Its orbit has an eccentricity of 0.14 and an inclination of 27° with respect to the ecliptic.
 It has 3 precovery observations back to 1989.
 Lightcurve analysis gave an ambiguous rotation period of 9.04 hours with a brightness amplitude of 0.12 magnitude (U=2). has been identified as a member of the Haumea family in a dynamical study led by Proudfoot and Ragozzine in 2019.